somedatapacket/docs.humio.com/content/concepts/ingest-flow.md

 {{< /mermaid >}}
 </figure>

-After the events are placed in the digest queue a [Digest Node]({{< ref "cluster-nodes.md#digest-node" >}}) will grab them off the queue as soon as possible.
-Each Kafka partition has a node assigned to it, this is the node that does all the processing of events that end up there.
-A single node can handle multiple partitions and exactly which node that handles which digest partition is defined in the cluster's [Digest Rules]({{< ref "digest-rules.md" >}}).
+After the events are placed in the `humio-ingest` queue a [Digest Node]({{< ref "cluster-nodes.md#digest-node" >}}) will grab them off the queue as soon as possible.
+A queue in Kafka is configured with a number of partitions (parallel streams), and each such Kafka partition is consumed by a digest node.
+A single node can handle consume multiple partitions and exactly which node that handles which digest partition is defined in the cluster's [Digest Rules]({{< ref "digest-rules.md" >}}).

-### Segment Files {#segment-files}
+### Constructing Segment Files {#segment-files}

 Digest nodes are responsible for buffering new events and compiling segment files (the files that are written to disk in the _Store_ phase).